Install Windows PowerShell for single sign-on with AD FS

 Published: June 8, 2012

-After you have deployed Active Directory Federation Services, the next step to set up single sign-on is to download and install the Windows Azure Active Directory Module for Windows PowerShell.
-Once installed, you will use these cmdlets to configure your Windows Azure AD domains as federated domains.
+After you have deployed Active Directory Federation Services, the next step to set up single sign-on is to download and install the Microsoft Azure Active Directory Module for Windows PowerShell.
+Once installed, you will use these cmdlets to configure your Azure AD domains as federated domains.

 For more information about deploying AD FS for SSO, see Checklist: Use AD FS to implement and manage single sign-on.

-The Windows Azure Active Directory Module for Windows PowerShell is a download for managing your organizations data in Windows Azure AD.
-This module installs a set of cmdlets to Windows PowerShell; you run those cmdlets to set up single sign-on access to Windows Azure AD and in turn to all of the cloud services you are subscribed to.
+The Microsoft Azure Active Directory Module for Windows PowerShell is a download for managing your organizations data in Azure AD.
+This module installs a set of cmdlets to Windows PowerShell; you run those cmdlets to set up single sign-on access to Azure AD and in turn to all of the cloud services you are subscribed to.

-For instructions about how to download and install the cmdlets, see Windows Azure AD PowerShell
+For instructions about how to download and install the cmdlets, see Azure AD PowerShell

 Before you set up single sign-on in your full production environment, you can also run a single sign-on pilot.
 See the section below for more details.